gantry/docs/pages/01.gantry5/02.basics/04.license-and-usage/docs.md

 License
 -----

 Gantry Framework v5.0 or later is licensed under a dual license system ([MIT](http://www.opensource.org/licenses/mit-license.php) or [GPL version 2 or later](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)).
-This means you are free to choose which license (MIT or GPL version 2) is appropriate for your needs.
+This means you are free to choose which license (MIT or GPL version 2 or later) is appropriate for your needs.

 ### MIT License